textcreationpartnership/A02754/README.md

 ##Content Summary##

 #####Body#####

-Orders set downe by the most Reuerend Father in God, Samuel, by the prouidence of God Archbishop of
+1. ❧Orders ſet downe by the moſt Reuerend Father in God, SAMVEL, by the prouidence of God Archbiſhop of Yorke his Grace, Metropolitane of England, to bee preſently publiſhed and affixed in all the Pariſh Churches within his ſaid Graces Iuriſdiction, for the better reforming of certaine abuſes within the ſame.

 #####Back#####
-Orders set downe by the most Reuerend Father in God, Samuel, by the prouidence of God Archbishop of **Types of content**
+¶Imprinted at London by Iohn Bill, Printer to the Kings moſt Excellent Maieſtie.
+1629.
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!